Chris Fritze

 Km on the clock: 2,791

 I left Nis around noon and headed in direction south west.
 The weather conditions were good.
 It was another sunny but not too hot day and as always outside of the cities I followed the road signs or navigated with my paper maps.
-My Serbia paper map which I bought when I entered the country wasn't very detailed.
+My Serbia map, which I bought when I entered the country, wasn't very detailed.
 It was rather a general overview which only showed the main roads of the country but it was the best map that I could find.

 Sieh dir diesen Beitrag auf Instagram an